tytydraco/yessleep/out/Its_been_three_years_since_my_dog_vanished_I_can_still_hear_him_breathing_over_me_part_1.md

 The thing is..
 I can actually still feel him near me, seeking me, I hear him.
 His paws drag as his nails scrape by followed by the sound of a disoriented whimper.
 Every time it happens, my heart sinks within my chest and I only get reminded of that horrendous night.
 It's been three years since my dog vanished, I can still hear him breathing over me...

 Have you ever wondered to yourself if something really happened to you?
 Even though it seems bizarre, you're still convinced it really was real.
 After 3 years, this trauma still seems to haunt me even though I have no proof to share its existence.
 The only thing I have are these horrific memories and emotions.
-The best I can do is just try to move on, and to help with that I feel I must share this experience here on reddit.
+The best I can do is just try to move on, and to help with that I feel I must share this experience here.

-I used to watch quite a bit of creepy story videos back when I worked night security and I figured my experience would be a good addition to this.
-Maybe, I could find something within myself to help me move on.
-Either way, I think that's enough prolouge.
-This is what happened on March, 17 2020.
-I share this horrendous dark secret that I've been holding away from the public for three years..
-Let's begin.

 The night of March, 17.
 I took my beautiful white husky, Cloud on a walk within the mountains of Virginia.
 Now, I know taking a stroll within the mountains at night in Virginia seem like a very bad idea.
 But for us it was a normality as we already lived pretty far up the mountains and we always would follow a certain trail that's been around our house since it's been made.
 I was always prepared if something would happen as well, I came packed with small little snacks, water, matches, a first aid, tourniquet, bear oc and a lot more.